flowersteam/naminggamesal/README.md

 * Sign in, or create an account (<1min)
 * Create a new project
 * Enter the project
-* in the *Terminal command* in the upper right corner, type "*git clone https://github.com/flowersteam/naminggamesal.git*"
+* In the *Terminal command* in the upper right corner, type "*git clone https://github.com/flowersteam/naminggamesal.git*"
-* When the clone is finished (few seconds), enter the directory *naminggamesal*, and then the *notebooks* one
+* When the clone is finished (few seconds), enter the directory *naminggamesal/notebooks*.
-* Launch the notebooks (normal order is indicated by the numbers at the beginning of the .ipynb filename)
+* Open the Jupyter notebooks (normal order is indicated by the numbers at the beginning of the .ipynb filename)

 Note: If a module is missing (and you're notified by Jupyter), you can add it via the terminal command "*pip install --user* MODULE"